brabster/tw-site-mkdocs/docs/posts/2024-05-21-cdc-with-aws-dms/index.md

 After some experimentation, I added an element to the serverless replication.

-The following "mapping rule" has DMS add a column to the replicated data that captures transaction ID information.
+The following "mapping rule" has DMS add a column to the replicated data that captures transaction sequence information.
 That's not something I'd seen in my real-world data, so I'll be checking whether it's available for the sources needed there.
 [AR_H_CHANGE_SEQ Documentation](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Expressions.html).

 > A unique incrementing number from the source database that consists of a timestamp and an auto-incrementing number.
 The value depends on the source database system.